cherti/tcal/README.md

 	  -w, --weeks           show weeks when printing calendar -n, --new             add new appointment
 	  -e, --edit            edit appointments for specific date

+### Multi-day-appointments:

+To set an appointment for more than one day, just give a spread like `16-19` when asked for year, month or date upon creation of a new appointment.

+The spread will be applied to the field you specified in only, i.e. a spread in the month field will create one appointment at the specified date per month included in the spread.

 ## Configuration